 Another feature is the creation of a permanent meeting location.
 This lets clients save the address to stay in contact with the business.
 The online whiteboard feature provides an extra level of collaboration, screen sharing, and presentation.

 Cons: Like Zoom, Join.me offers a robust set of features, but you need to upgrade to the paid plan to access them for more than a week.

 Google Meets and Hangouts

 Best for: Teams that are price-conscious or make use of Google’s suite of products.

 Pros: Google introduces and launches so many apps that it can be challenging to keep up with everything they offer.
 Google Meets and Hangouts have similar functions; however, Google Hangouts can do more than place phone calls.
 Like other Google apps, Hangout can be free to use.
 This platform allows users to receive and send instant messages, receive and send SMS messages, and video chats.
 Google Hangouts also hosts VoIP calls.

 Many people overlook the fact that Google Hangout gives users the ability to use screen-sharing features.
 Google itself stated that it wants Hangouts to become the future of the company's telephony products.
 So, it's not shocking that there would be a host of great features.

 It is similar to WebEx and Skype in that users will need to have a Google account to use it.
 Also, users must add each other to chat or meet online.
 This fact makes Hangouts an ideal option for smaller teams that want to use a robust and free platform.
 There are limits to Hangouts.
 Users cannot group video chat with more than ten people at a time.

-Cons: If your team already utilizes Google’s suite of products, then Meets should easily integrate among other useful tools like Google Calendar.
-However, if your team works across several platforms or have not adopted Google products across the board, it may require you to spend time syncing Meets with your preferred programs.
+Cons: If your team already utilizes Google’s suite of products, then Meets should easily integrate with other useful tools like Google Calendar.
+However, if your team works across several platforms or has not adopted Google products across the board, it may require you to spend time syncing Meets with your preferred programs.